When one thinks about the "s" word in

 Marjorie Gottlieb Wolfe wants to know

-where clothing stores get those tricky mirrors
+where clothing stores get those tricky

 that make old suits look so shabby?